Subway (restaurant): Franchise relations

 In 1995, Subway Sandwich Shops, Fred DeLuca, Peter Buck, and Doctor's Associates Inc. were held liable for breach of contract.
 An Illinois jury awarded more than $10 million in damages to Nicholas and Victoria Jannotta after finding lease and contract violations.
 The plaintiffs claimed the defendants had misrepresented the asset value of Subway Sandwich Shops (a leasing company used by Doctor's Associates for franchising purposes) while negotiating a 1985 lease agreement.

-The U.S. House of Representatives' small business committee studied the franchise industry from 1992 to 1998.
-Dean Sagar noted, "Subway is the biggest problem in franchising and emerges as one of the key examples of every abuse you can think of."
 In 1989, the U.S. Small Business Administration refused small business loans to Subway franchise owners until Subway removed a contract clause which gave it the power to seize and purchase any franchise without cause.
 The Dallas Morning News reported Subway had seized American soldier Leon Batie Jr.'s Subway stores in 2006 while he was serving in Afghanistan.
 He had been deployed to support Operation Enduring Freedom in March 2005, three years after buying his first restaurant.
 Batie alleged Subway had violated the U.S. Servicemembers Civil Relief Act.
 He filed a federal lawsuit against Subway, which was dismissed.
 He then filed suit in state court in Dallas County, Texas.
 Both parties settled on "mutually agreeable" and confidential terms in January 2010.

-United Kingdom VAT treatment

 In October 2010, Subway franchisees in the United Kingdom lost a high court appeal against paying standard VAT on all toasted subs, as required by HM Revenue and Customs.
-Thus, in the United Kingdom, a toasted sub attracts VAT, whereas a cold sub, eaten off the premises, does not.
-Competitors such as Quiznos and McDonald's do not pay VAT on similar food.

-In March 2012, Chancellor of the Exchequer, George Osborne announced plans to close the loophole that allows Subway competitors to offer hot food without paying VAT.
-This legislation was expected to come into force from October 2012 onward, but on May 28, 2012, the government withdrew plans to charge VAT on originally hot food being allowed to cool naturally.
-In June 2012, Subway launched the "Toast the Tax" campaign to put pressure on the government to drop VAT on toasted sandwiches, as it has done for hot savouries.